vincentbarr/vincentbarr.github.com/_posts/2016-05-24-vincent-barr-joins-flickr-shares-photos.md

 It's not five hundred twenty-five thousand six hundred photos, but it's a lot of photos.
 It's an average of almost 213 new photos per year.

-And that's 2,753 photos too many for one viewer.
+And that's 2,753 photos too many.

-That's two thousand seven hundred fifty-three photos too many for one viewer.
+That's two thousand seven hundred fifty-three photos too many.
+For one viewer, at least.

 That's why, today, I joined [Flickr](https://www.flickr.com/photos/vincentbarr/), to begin sharing this collection with others.